Back-UPS ES 400/550/700

 2. Use thumbtacks or tape to hold this page in place against the wall.
 Use a sharp nail or pin to

-puncture the center of each template circle to mark the wall.
+puncture the centre of each template circle to mark the wall.

 3. Install the mounting fasteners at the marked locations.
 Leave the head of both fasteners 8